lskjs/lskjs/packages/rabbit-cli/README.md

 | -x | --extract    | Extract callback |
 | -r | --parse      | str => json |

+Message routing is either specified with a routing key and the `--key` option. `--extract` options allows you to convert data to the desired format.
+Option is a callback-function.
+You can also parse the data using callback-function in `--parse` option.

+JSON Message has many configurable parameters.
+Description in the table:

 *Message params*

 |   Key  | Description|